Howard20181/submission/README.md

 Submit your Xposed Modules!

 ### How to
-To submit your module, please fire an issue with title `[submission] packagename`, where `packagename` is the package name of your module.
+To submit your module, please fire an issue with title `[submission] packagename`, where `packagename` is the application ID of your module.
 Then our bot will automatically create a new repository and invite you to be the admin.

+### Application ID requirement
+- For reverse domain name notation in your application id, please use something you own rather than random domain.
+- You are require to set a TXT record for your root domain: `lsposed-modules-repo-verification=your_github_username`
+- If you do not own any domain, you may use `io.github.{username}` prefix, you GitHub username or organization username will be fine, please made your organization membership public before creating new submission.

 ### Repository structure
 - Title: the package name of your module (for example `com.example.xposedmodule`)